ramamuharam/Data-Analytics-Project/DVD-Rental-Marketing-Analytics/README.md

 ## Problem Statement

-From the campaign that have been shared by the customer analytics team, the problem can be breakdown into 4 part:
+From the campaign that have been shared by the customer analytics team, the problem can be breakdown into 3 parts:

 1. Top 2 Categories
     * Identify top 2 categories for each customer based off their past rental history.